hc-nguyen-maths/hc-nguyen-maths.github.io/_pages/about.md

 ## English version

-I am Hai Châu Nguyên, a PhD student in mathematics at Institut Camille Jordan, Université Claude Bernard Lyon 1, under the supervision of Alessandra Frabetti & Leonid Ryvkin
+I am Hai Châu Nguyên, a PhD student in mathematics at Institut Camille Jordan, Université Claude Bernard Lyon 1, under the supervision of [Alessandra Frabetti](https://math.univ-lyon1.fr/~frabetti/) & [Leonid Ryvkin](https://www.ryvkin.eu/).

 My research lies at the interface of **category theory**, **differential geometry** and **mathematical physics** — in particular classical and quantum field theory.
 More precisely, I am interested in the algebraic structures that arise above **configuration spaces**, which parametrise the possible positions of a fixed number of particles in a given space.
 These spaces are both rich geometric objects and a natural framework for describing particle systems in physics.